probe-lab/network-measurements/reports/RFM2.md

 1. Identify DHT server nodes in the Public IPFS Network
 2. Track when DHT server nodes join and leave the network.

 To identify DHT server nodes, we built the [Nebula Crawler](https://raw.githubusercontent.com/dennis-tra/nebula-crawler) that "enumerates" the DHT of the public IPFS network with emphasis on continuous node monitoring to allow for high accuracy session length measurements.
-We augmented the crawler with a highly normalized RDBMS-backed data persistence that on the one hand yields a low data footprint and on the other hand allows near-arbitrary retrospective analyses.
+We augmented the crawler with highly normalized, RDBMS-backed data persistence that on the one hand yields a low data footprint and on the other hand allows near-arbitrary retrospective analyses.

 ### Identifying DHT server nodes

 There were already several crawlers available that we could use, but did not meet all our criteria.
-They were outdated ([`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler)), used a persistance backend unsuitable for complex data analysis ([`adlrocha/go-libp2p-crawler`](https://github.com/adlrocha/go-libp2p-crawler)), or did only provide the core crawling functionality without any additional features ([`libp2p/go-libp2p-kad-dht`](https://github.com/libp2p/go-libp2p-kad-dht/tree/master/crawler)).
+They were outdated ([`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler)), used a persistence backend unsuitable for complex data analysis ([`adlrocha/go-libp2p-crawler`](https://github.com/adlrocha/go-libp2p-crawler)), or did only provide the core crawling functionality without any additional features ([`libp2p/go-libp2p-kad-dht`](https://github.com/libp2p/go-libp2p-kad-dht/tree/master/crawler)).
 Nonetheless, the [Nebula Crawler](https://raw.githubusercontent.com/dennis-tra/nebula-crawler) draws a lot of inspiration from all of these projects and wouldn't have been possible without all of them.

 To crawl the network Nebula starts by connecting to a set of bootstrap peers and constructing the routing tables (Kademlia k-buckets) of the remote peers based on their PeerIds.
 Then it builds random PeerIds with common prefix lengths (CPL) that fall in each of the remote peers' buckets, and asks them if they know any peers closer to the ones Nebula just constructed (XOR distance).
 This will effectively yield a list of all PeerIds that a peer has in its routing table.
 The process repeats recursively for all found peers until Nebula does not find any new PeerIds.
 This process is heavily inspired by the basic-crawler in [`libp2p/go-libp2p-kad-dht`](https://github.com/libp2p/go-libp2p-kad-dht/tree/master/crawler) from @aschmahmann and the descriptions in [^2].